AmazingAmpharos/OoT-Randomizer/README.md

 ### Getting Stuck

 With a game the size of _Ocarina of Time_, it's quite easy for new Randomizer players to get stuck in certain situations with no apparent path to progressing.
-Before reporting an issue, please make sure to check out our **_new FAQ section_** [found here](../../wiki/FAQ---Broken-Seed).
+Before reporting an issue, please make sure to check out [our Logic wiki page](https://wiki.ootrandomizer.com/index.php?title=Logic).

 ### Settings

 The OoT Randomizer offers many different settings to customize your play experience.
-A comprehensive list can be found [here](../../wiki/Setting-Information).
+A comprehensive list can be found [here](https://wiki.ootrandomizer.com/index.php?title=Readme).

 ### Known issues

 Sadly a few known issues exist.
 These will hopefully be addressed in future versions.

 * The fishing minigame sometimes refuses to allow you to catch fish when playing specifically on Bizhawk.
-Save and quit (NOT savestate) and return to fix the issue.
+Save and Hard Reset (NOT savestate) and return to fix the issue.
+You should always Hard Reset to avoid this issue entirely.
 * Draining the Bottom of the Well with Song of Storms sometimes crashes on specific configurations of Project 64.
 We aren't sure of the exact story, but this bug is easily avoided by playing on a different emulator and probably also avoidable by changing your settings and maybe graphics plug-in.
 * Executing the collection delay glitch on various NPCs may have unpredictable and undesirable consequences.
-In particular this can be devastating with Biggoron;
-it is strongly suggested the player save before turning in the Claim Check.
 * Saving and quitting on the very first frame after becomming an adult when you would trigger the Light Arrow cutscene can have undesired consequences.
 Just don't do that.
 * This randomizer is based on the 1.0 version of Ocarina of Time so some of its specific bugs remain.
 Some of these like "empty bomb" can be disadvantagous to the